Fahadh Faasil: Stardom and experimentation of genres (2018–2023)

-Expansion and commercial success (2024–present)
+Commercial success and fluctuations (2024–present)

 In his first film of 2024, Fahadh played a kind-hearted Malayali-Kannadiga gangster in Aavesham, which he also co-produced.
 The film eventually became the sixth highest grossing Malayalam film of all time and earned him wider recognition.
 Janani K from India Today opined that he "wonderfully portrayed" the dynamic character, while Nirmal Jovial of The Week stated that he "brings out his complete form" only in those climax portions.
 Fahadh then appeared in the anthology series Manorathangal, playing a Malayali immigrant.
 Arjun Menon of Rediff.com found him to be "perfectly cast" as the passive yet cipher-like figure.
 Following this, Fahadh played Patrick, a former thief turned police informer in Vettaiyan.
 Bhuvanesh Chandar of The Hindu found him to be "impressive" and was appreciative of his comic timing.
 Despite being a box office failure, it became the third highest grossing Tamil film of the year.
 Some commentators bemoaned that Fahadh should take on less supporting parts, owing to his success as a lead actor.
 After this, he played an IPS officer in Bougainvillea.
 Anandu Suresh called his character "underdeveloped" but added, "Fahadh demonstrates his ability to rise above such limitations in scripts, shining through with his commanding presence."
 It was a moderate success at the box office.
 In his year's last release, Fahadh reprised his role of a police officer in the sequel Pushpa 2: The Rule.
 Taking note of his versatility, Devesh Sharma of Filmfare stated, "As a talented actor, he inject a comic touch into his character even in the midst of serious scenes, without diminishing their impact."
 The film broke several records emerging as one of the highest grossing Telugu and Indian film of all time.

-Fahadh started 2025 with Maareesan, where he played a theif on a road trip with an alzheimer patient (played by Vadivelu).
+Fahadh started 2025 with Maareesan, where he played a thief on a road trip with an alzheimer patient (played by Vadivelu).
 The Hollywood Reporter Indias Prathyush Parasuraman noted, "Fahadh—who even gets his ‘FaFa’ theme song— is an actor whose presence on screen allows him to conjure whole worlds into words.
 He has comfortably slipped into the skin of his character."
 Despite positive reviews, it underperformed commercially.
 His next film Odum Kuthira Chaadum Kuthira, saw him play a man jilted at his wedding by his lover, opposite Kalyani Priyadarshan.
-Janani K opined that Fahadh leaves little impact due to a weak story.
+Janani K opined that Fahadh leaves "little impact" due to a weak story.
+It initially became a box office failure, but later gained success following its release over Netflix.

+In 2026, Fahadh portrayed an entrepreneur owning a surveillance app in the multi-starrer Patriot.
+Anandu Suresh of The Indian Express stated, "Fahadh's brilliant performance overcomes poor writing, keeping the antagonist menacing".
+Despite being the fifth highest grossing Malayalam film of the year, it was a box office bomb.

-Fahadh will next appear in the Telugu films Oxygen and Don’t Trouble The Trouble, and the Malayalam films: Karate Chandran, the multi-starrer MMMN, and Torpedo.
+Fahadh will next appear in the Telugu films Oxygen and Don’t Trouble The Trouble, and the Malayalam films: Karate Chandran, and Torpedo.